-Long-term funding raised in Q2 2018 amounted to EUR 2.9 billion.
-This consisted of EUR 1.6 billion in covered bonds with long maturities, a green senior unsecured bond of EUR 0.8 billion and a EUR 0.5 billion senior unsecured GBP-denominated bond.
-The long-term covered bond funding was raised in order to support mortgage origination with very long interest rate maturities.
+Long-term funding raised in H1 2018 amounted to EUR 6.5 billion.
+This consisted of EUR 3.7 billion in covered bonds, a EUR 1.5 billion in unsecured USD-denominated medium-term notes, a green senior unsecured bond of EUR 0.8 billion and a EUR 0.5 billion senior unsecured GBP-denominated bond.
+Covered bond funding was raised in order to support mortgage origination with very long interest rate maturities.
 The remaining funding was mainly issued to replace maturing funding.